acc1729/anethaathira/dieties/dieties_hidden.md

 Usually patron of assassins and thieves, worship of alektrozh is common but kept underground.
 Typically portrayed as a woman wearing purple-black garb, wearing a blindfold.

-## Aua, Goddess of Serenity
-### Spheres: Silence, Sorcery, Serenity
-Aua is the goddess of serenity, who grants favor to those who do not disturb the world around them.
-A kind and caring goddess, her adherents swear oaths of silence.
-Due to these oaths, her existence is unknown to the masses, with Jack being her only notable adherent, and chosen scion.

 ## Ballos
 ### Spheres: Hunger, Avarice, Slavery
 The great demon diety.
 Long banished to hell, this demon is sometimes seen as symbolizing the enslaved and the downtrodden.
-This is a mischaracterization.
-Ballos consumes indiscriminately, and is banished even by other demons.

-## Maiden of Bones
-### Spheres: Purity, Death, Rest
-The diety of skeletons.
-Corpses are known to be vile things, with lost souls clinging to the viscera.
-Remains are traditionally reduced to skeletons prior to burial or internment.
-While the maiden's teachings are pervasive throughout Anethaathira, she herself has faded from legend.

 ## Boreas, King of Winds
 ### Spheres: Travel, Freedom, Nature